RatkoSebez/SIMS-Project/README.md

 # SIMS

 Faculty wpf project.
-Username is MarkoMarkovic and password is 123.
+Credentials for patient app is MarkoMarkovic and 123.